-Kassandra Heap is a Registered Provisional Psychologist with the College of Alberta Psychologists and a Canadian Certified Counsellor with the Canadian Counselling and Psychotherapy Association.
+Kassandra Heap is a Registered Psychologist with the College of Alberta Psychologists.
 Kassandra received her Bachelor of Arts degree (honours) in Psychology at the University of Victoria and her Masters in Counselling Psychology from Athabasca University.
 Prior to becoming an affiliate with Cobb & Associates, Kassandra worked as a School Counsellor with adolescents and young adults, and then as a Clinical Counsellor working with individuals, couples and families.
 Kassandra enjoys helping couples work on gridlocked issues by moving from resentment and frustration to understanding and respect.
 Her main goal in working with couples is to help them develop a greater sense of empathy and understanding towards their partner.
 Part of this process involves guiding couples to identify their values, goals and needs as individuals, and learning how to communicate them to their partner.

 I primarily use Gottman Method couples therapy, because Dr. John Gottman’s work is based on 38 years of research on couples!